Home (When Shadows Fall)

 An early recording, possibly the first, by Van Steeden and his Orchestra was issued under the title Home, according to Second Hand Songs.
 However, in the same year sheet music bearing the subtitle When Shadows Fall was published (above right).

-Who has recorded Home (When Shadows Fall)?
+In addition to Van Steeden, who else has recorded Home (When Shadows Fall)?

 Rudy Vallée & His Connecticut Yankees, vocal: Rudy Vallée — recorded in January 1932, New York

 Henry Hall & His Gleneagles Hotel Band, vocal: Maurice Elwin — 1932?*

 Louis Armstrong and his Orchestra — recorded on 27 January 1932 in Chicago, Illinois (Okeh 41552)

 Dick Haymes — B-side of the 78 rpm single I’ll Keep the Lovelight Burning (In My Heart), Decca 24715, issued in 1947

 Nat King Cole — recorded on 19 May 1950; released in 1950 as Capitol 45 rpm single 1133, b/w Tunnel of Love